thetayloredman/FurDevs-Bot/README.md

 ### Running the bot

 Once your `.env` file is configured, save and close it, the return to your Git Bash window and run the following to start the bot:
+`node .`

+Also, it might be scary at first if you see a bunch of text flood down your terminal!
+Don't worry, this is completely normal.
+It's the bot's debugging output telling you what is happening.

 That's it!
 You're done!
 Play around with the bot by using it's commands in your server; `>help` and `>furryirl`, for example!